ultimatemember/docs-v3/src/um-social-login/article/1531-social-login-2-3-setup.md

  <strong>Note</strong>: To synchronize fields using the 1-step process with a specific registration form, you must enable the <strong>"Use this form in the overlay"</strong> option and set it to <strong>"Yes."</strong>

+ In the one-step process of social login with Ultimate Member, users are registered and logged in automatically without having to set a password during the registration process.
+This approach is designed to streamline the user experience and make it easier for users to sign up and access the site quickly.

+ <strong>Here's how it works:</strong>

+1. <strong>Social Login Initiation:</strong> When a user chooses to log in with a social account (e.g., Facebook, Google) on your site, Ultimate Member's one-step process kicks in.
+2. <strong>Authentication and Registration:</strong> The user is redirected to the chosen social network's login page, where they authenticate their account.
+Once authenticated, the social network provides necessary user information to Ultimate Member.
+3. <strong>Automatic Registration:</strong> Ultimate Member automatically registers the user on your WordPress site using the information provided by the social network.
+This registration process includes creating a new user account in the WordPress database.
+4. <strong>Immediate Login:</strong> After registration is successful, Ultimate Member automatically logs the user in to their newly created account.
+This means the user can access the site's features and content without the need to log in again manually.
+5. <strong>Password Setting:</strong> Since  [no password is set](/docs-v3/um-social-login/article/1927-setting-passwords-in-ultimate-member-register-forms)  during the registration process, users are prompted to set a password after registration.
+This is typically done through a link provided in the Welcome Email.
+This email with a  [placeholder](/docs-v3/um-social-login/article/1340-placeholders-for-email-templates)  is a notification sent to users, typically after registration, that contains a dynamic placeholder tag like `{action_url}`.
+This placeholder tag is crucial when no password field is present during registration, such as in a one-step social login process.
+The `{action_url}` placeholder generates a link in the email that allows users to set their password.
+Users can click on this link to be redirected to a page where they can securely set their password, ensuring a smooth registration process and access to their account.

+####  Benefits of One-Step Process:

+- <strong>Simplified Registration:</strong> Users can sign up quickly and easily without the need to fill out a lengthy registration form.
+- <strong>Instant Access</strong>: Users can access the site immediately after registration, enhancing the overall user experience.

 Profile data import  [\#](#import)
 -----------------------------------